 Writing is an academic skill of almost incalculable importance, the chief means by which students deeply participate in the epoch-and world-spanning conversation of minds.
 Across the academic disciplines, student writers not only write to communicate how well they know their subjects, but also through that exploratory process to expose new ideas and burnish old ones.
-The ability to write well in a number of different rhetorical situations has been and remains a top skill potential employers look for in recent college graduates (National Association of Colleges and Employers), a professional leg-up leading to higher employment rates and faster promotion.
-Writers tell the stories of their communities-not only to their contemporaries, but also to the future.
+The ability to write well in a number of different rhetorical situations has been and remains a top skill that

-\\Students in the English program must also fulfill the College's Core requirement for Literature.
+\\Students in the English program must also fulfill the College's Core requirement for Literature by taking an additional 200-level ENGL course.